wilseypa/warped/README.md

 # Building

-WARPED is built with a C++11 compiler (see [here](http://lektiondestages.blogspot.de/2013/05/installing-and-switching-gccg-versions.html) for instructions about upgrading and switching GCC versions if you have a GCC older than 4.7).
+WARPED is built with a C++11 compiler (see [here](http://lektiondestages.blogspot.de/2013/05/installing-and-switching-gccg-versions.html) for instructions about upgrading and switching GCC versions if you have an old version of GCC that does not support the required features.).

 To build from the git repository, first clone a local copy.